 Genetics is the study of how genes encode the information required to make all life on the planet.
-New sequencing technologies have dramatically increased the amount of information available to geneticists, making it an exciting time to study this area.
+Explore human, plant and microbial genetics and genomics, and discover the new sequencing technologies that are enabling medical breakthroughs.

 Top 10 in the UK for Biological Sciences

 The Times and Sunday Times Good University Guide 2021

 Our staff are committed to great teaching and you'll have lots of opportunities throughout your degree to be creative, think independently, and express your ideas.
 You’ll be in the lab completing in-depth practicals across molecular genetics, DNA manipulation and protein structure analysis, and you’ll get the chance to use cutting-edge equipment to run your own in-depth research projects in an area such as clinical diagnostics or brewing biotechnology, giving you plenty of chances to gain new transferrable skills and experience to put on your CV.